 - FAMU The psychiatrist is a consultant, not an FTE.
 FAMU employs one doctoral-level counselor and three master's-level counselors who have certification or licenses as mental health counselors. - FGCU Has two part-time psychiatrists, three part-time psychologists, three part-time graduate students, four "other" part-time employees. - FIU The two psychiatrists work 12 hours per week and comprise 0.3 FTE. - UF Other mental health counselors Five FTE; OPS psychological residents/mental health counselors 5 FTE; ARNP-1 FTE. - UNF 0.6 FTE psychiatric providers nurse practitioner and psychiatrist; 5.5 license-eligible or licensed mental health counselors. - UWF No psychiatrists on staff due to shortage of psychiatrists in the service region.
 UWF has 2.5 psychologists who provide primary treatment.

-In September 2007, universities reported that they employ the following levels of staff and identified the following outstanding needs in their counseling centers:
+In September 2007, universities reported levels of staff and identified outstanding needs in their counseling centers.
+Some corrections were made to the data in March 2008.